-By Charity Hung, Deputy Director of the Partnership for Healthy Cities at Vital Strategies
+By Charity Hung, Deputy Director of the Partnership for Healthy Cities at Vital Strategies (pictured above right with Liz Prosser)

 With one in three children leaving primary school in the United Kingdom overweight or living with obesity, improving children’s well-being is a priority.
 At the city level, London observed a strong relationship between poor diet and lack of physical activity and pediatric health issues.
 Mayor Sadiq Khan started the Healthy Early Years London (HEYL) initiative in response, which addresses health, education and equality in early child care settings.
 The initiative aims to equip approximately 300,000 children under 5 years old with a healthy start to life.